Although nearly all our classes are described as ‘box standard’ there are still subtle things you can do to a slot car to maximise its performance.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

 Some brands make it possible to raise the front axle using grub screws in the chassis.
+This is a good thing.

 Don’t over lubricate but do put a drop of oil on your motor’s bearings.
+Some folk will keep oil well away from the end where the brushes are.

-Motors can often be screwed, or else hot-glued, to the chassis or motor pod to prevent twisting under load.
+Motors can often be screwed, or else hot-glued, to the chassis, or motor pod, to prevent twisting under load.

 A drop of oil on the bushings helps reduce friction in the axle.